taoyuphy/starter-hugo-research-group/content/event/Spin_mechanics_7/index.md

   #postcode: '94305'
   #country: Spain

-summary: Tao Yu is invited to present his work about Unidirectional Pumping of Phonon by Magnetization Dynamics on Spin Mechanics VII conference.
+summary: Tao is invited to present his work about Unidirectional Pumping of Phonon by Magnetization Dynamics on Spin Mechanics VII conference.
 abstract: "To be available"

 # Talk start and end times.